Rocking Horse Cookies Recipe

 - Thin crafting ribbon, optional

 - 1. In a large bowl, cream butter and sugars until light and fluffy.
 Beat in egg and vanilla.
-Combine flour, cocoa and baking soda; gradually add to creamed mixture and mix well.
-Cover and refrigerate at least 2 hours or until easy to handle.
+Combine the flour, cocoa and baking soda; gradually add to creamed mixture and mix well.
+Cover and refrigerate for at least 2 hours or until easy to handle.

 - 4. Flip cutouts so their flat sides are up.
 Melt chips; stir until smooth.
 Spread the top of a graham cracker cookie with some chocolate; attach to body area of cutout.
 Repeat with remaining cutouts.
 Let stand until set.
 Set aside remaining chocolate.

-- 5. For icing, in a large bowl, beat confectioners' sugar, meringue powder and water on low speed just until combined.
+- 5. For icing, in a large bowl, beat the confectioners' sugar, meringue powder and water on low speed just until combined.
 Beat on high for 4-5 minutes or until stiff peaks form.
 Tint as desired with food coloring.
 Keep unused icing covered at all times with a damp cloth.